alexnikshith/Federated-Decentralized-Social-Networking-Platform/GETTING_STARTED.md

 **Q: My password isn't working.**
 - A: We use Bcrypt for hashing.
 If you lost your password and haven't set up recovery, you'll need to reset it manually in the database for now.

----

-### 🌟 Contribution
-We follow an **Epic-Based Architecture**.
-If you're contributing code, please check the [Architecture Documentation](docs/architecture/system-architecture.md) to understand where things go!